JuliaSurv/RateTables.jl/docs/src/index.md

 Check out the following index for a list of availiable ratetables:

-## Life function
+## Life random variables

-The `Life` function is used to extract individual life profiles from a comprehensive ratetable, by using covariates such as age, gender, and health status or others.
+The `Life` function is used to extract individual life profiles (as random variables complient with `Distributions.jl`'s API) from a comprehensive ratetable, by using covariates such as age, gender, and health status or others.
 Once these life profiles are established, they serve as foundational elements for various analytical practices such as survival probability estimations, expected lifespan calculations, and simulations involving random variables related to life expectancy.

 When applying it to a male individual aged $20$ in $1990$, we get the outcome below: